anirbanroydas/sphinxSimDoc/README.rst

 sphinxSimDoc
 ============

-A collection of simple docs build from scratch using sampledocs from Sphinx and also by using Sphinx.
+A collection of simple docs built from scratch using sampledocs from Sphinx and also by using Sphinx.

 --------
 Details